 When do you start paying for the NDIS?

-The federal government starts collecting the extra 0.5% in Medicare Levy from the 2014/2015 year (which starts 1 July 2014).
+The federal government started collecting the extra 0.5% in Medicare Levy from the 2014/2015 year (which started 1 July 2014).
 Note that the NDIS does not commence until July 2019, which means that by collecting the additional Medicare Levy from the 2014/2015 year, the federal government will be stockpiling plenty of cash to finance its share of the NDIS, combined with the financial commitments from each state of Australia.
-In theory, the collection of the additional Medicare Levy well in advance of the commencement of the NDIS means that the special NDIS account could finance the first two years’ of the NDIS solely from the Medicare Levy increase.
+In theory, the collection of the additional Medicare Levy well in advance of the commencement of the NDIS means that the special NDIS account could finance the first two years’ of the NDIS solely from the Medicare Levy increase, although substantial costs have already been incurred by setting up NDIS offices, and running trial programs in each state.

 The Medicare Levy is imposed on taxable income, which means that the increased Medicare Levy will be imposed after you lodge your income tax return for the 2014/2015 year.
 The imposition of this extra levy could be as late as 2016 for some taxpayers, if they use a registered tax agent to lodge tax returns.